-Some of the licensing agreements that impact on Spotify costs include Universal Music Group, Sony Music Entertainment, Warner Music Group, and with Merlin.
+Some of the licensing agreements that impact Spotify costs include Universal Music Group, Sony Music Entertainment, Warner Music Group, and Merlin.

 Spotify key metrics

-Understanding the metrics that an organization looks at to evaluate the growth of its platform, in a way also highlights the vision that company has about its users, its business model and what it’s important for its financial success.
+Understanding the metrics that an organization looks at to evaluate the growth of its platform, in a way also highlights the vision that the company has about its users, its business model, and what it’s important for its financial success.
 A set of metrics that Spotify looks at comprises:

 - MAUs (monthly average users)

 - ad-supported MAUs